-in patients living with HIV (5), the increased incidence of COPD is out of proportion to what would be expected.
-Interestingly, nearly 1 in 6 nonsmokers living with HIV also have emphysematous changes in their lungs (2), implicating unrecognized mechanisms promoting COPD among those living with HIV.
-Despite the improved outcomes with antiretroviral therapy (HAART [highly active antiretroviral therapy]), individuals living with HIV continue to have accelerated development of COPD, leading to increased morbidity and mortality (6).
+Chronic obstructive pulmonary disease (COPD) is a major cause of morbidity and mortality in individuals living with HIV (1,2).
+Approximately 20% of individuals living with HIV are estimated to have airflow obstruction (3,4), and although there is a higher prevalence of smoking in patients living with HIV (5), the increased incidence of COPD is out of proportion to what would be expected.
+Interestingly, nearly 1 in 6 non-smokers living with HIV also have emphysematous changes in their lungs (2), implicating unrecognized mechanisms promoting COPD among those living with HIV.
+Despite the improved outcomes with antiretroviral therapy (HAART), individuals living with HIV continue to have accelerated development of COPD leading to increased morbidity and mortality (6).

 The mechanisms that promote accelerated COPD in HIV infection are incompletely understood.
 In COPD, regional and systemic inflammation in response to inhaled toxins is thought to cause airway injury and tissue destruction.
 Dysfunction of the pulmonary vasculature in response to such inflammation has been implicated as a critical event in the pathogenesis of COPD (7,8).
-In vitro, HIV-associated proteins have been shown to induce dysfunctional vasoconstriction, endothelial proliferation, and plexiform lesions (9).
-This suggests that HIV infection induces additional dysfunction of the pulmonary vasculature beyond smoking alone, which may contribute to the development of accelerated COPD compared with individuals without HIV.
+In vitro, HIV-associated proteins have been shown to induce dysfunctional vasoconstriction, endothelial proliferation and plexiform lesions (9).
+This suggests that HIV infection induces additional dysfunction of the pulmonary vasculature beyond smoking alone, which may contribute to the development of accelerated COPD compared to individuals without HIV.
 However, studies assessing the effect of HIV on regional pulmonary blood flow and tissue destruction are lacking.
 Gaining greater insight into the role of pulmonary perfusion in the pathogenesis of COPD in this population is vital to identifying effective and specific therapeutic targets.

-In this study, we investigated pulmonary perfusion and ventilation using NN-saline PET/CT imaging for quantitative characterization of the spatial distributions of pulmonary perfusion (perfusion heterogeneity) and ventilation (8,10-13) and components of the perfusion heterogeneity, including gradients in the dorsoventral and craniocaudal direction.
+In this study we investigated pulmonary perfusion and ventilation using 13NN-saline positron-emission tomography and computed tomography (PET-CT) imaging for quantitative characterization of the spatial distributions of pulmonary perfusion (perfusion heterogeneity) and ventilation (10-13,8), and components of the perfusion heterogeneity, including gradients in the dorsoventral and craniocaudal direction.
 These gradients are primarily caused by hydrostatic pressure and regional systematic differences in structure or function of the vascular tree.
 After removing these gradients, the residual heterogeneity in perfusion provides insight into the remaining anatomic and vasoactive variations in pathway resistance.
-We aimed to test our hypothesis that chronic HIV infection promotes pulmonary vascular dysfunction, manifesting as increased pulmonary perfusion heterogeneity before tissue destruction in the lung parenchyma.
+We aim test our hypothesis that chronic HIV infection promotes pulmonary vascular dysfunction manifesting as increased pulmonary perfusion heterogeneity prior to tissue destruction in the lung parenchyma.

-MATERIALS AND METHODS
+METHODS